ceph daemon osd.NNN slow_used_bytes and slow_total_bytes wrong?

 Anyone else see this on newer versions?

-#2 Updated by Ben England over 1 year ago
+#2 Updated by Ben England almost 2 years ago

 Thanks for responding, I didn't realize that, thought from looking at code that it was used for data as well.
 You can close this tracker, but could someone tell me what it means if you have non-zero slow_total_bytes and slow_used_bytes when you have a dedicated partition/volume for the WAL and RocksDB?
 Does it mean that the OSD ran out of space in those dedicated partitions and had to resort to using the "slow" device space?
 This is important because it means that the partitions were sized wrong, am trying to learn how to size them.
 Maybe this is really a documentation bug?
 Because I didn't see this covered in Bluestore documentation.

-#3 Updated by Igor Fedotov over 1 year ago
+#3 Updated by Igor Fedotov almost 2 years ago

 - Status changed from New to Rejected